 The perfect CPAP Machine is vital when treating your sleep apnea.
 But only if you pair it with your perfect CPAP mask.
-And for a lot?of people, the number one consideration is going to be the comfort.
-Which is why we have created our guide to the most comfortable CPAP masks of 2018.
+For a lot of people, the number one consideration is going to be the comfort, which is why we have created our guide to the most comfortable CPAP masks of 2019.

 If you have been diagnosed with sleep apnea, you are going to want to get it treated.
 Probably for your sake and for the sake of a bed partner you may have.
 Chronic fatigue can result in a wide range of problems, either now or later in life.
 Heart failure, obesity, strokes and the injuries caused by simply being too tired to handle all that life throws at you.
 Plus you don’t want to spend every day just feeling tired like you are running on empty.
 You may be prescribed CPAP treatment, using a home CPAP machine and for a lot of people the idea of this can seem a little daunting.
 However, it really doesn’t need to be.
 We know of many people who were so uncomfortable with the idea of wearing a mask to sleep in.
 But because they followed our advice on the most comfortable CPAP masks they now give it about as much thought as brushing their teeth before bed.

 CPAP mask types

 What types of mask are going to feature on the list for the most comfortable CPAP masks of 2019?
 Well, all three; full-face, nasal pillow and nasal mask.

 - Full-face – Don’t be put off by the name.
 It doesn’t literally cover your full face like a hockey goalie.
 But it does cover your mouth and nose.
 This means you’re more likely to receive incredible levels of treatment.
 It does not mean you have to sacrifice comfort though.